 As you probably know by now, San Francisco counts many districts and one of the most popular ones you should definitely add to your San Francisco itinerary is the coastline including the Marina District, Fisherman’s Warf, and Alcatraz!

 You can’t say you’ve been to San Francisco if you haven’t visited Alcatraz!
 After being a military fortification, this island has been the country’s most protected prison for the most dangerous criminals from 1934 until 1967.
-Besides that, the island has also played an important role in the Native American Occupation as a protest against the oppression they suffered.
+Besides that, the island also played an important role in the Native American Occupation as a protest against the oppression they suffered.

 Today, you can visit the island and learn all about this rich history.
 At Pier 33, ferries for Alcatraz leave every half an hour approximately to bring you there.
-An adult day ticket costs $41 and includes the ferries back and forth as well as a self-guided audio tour of the former prison.
+An adult day ticket costs $41 and includes the ferry back and forth as well as a self-guided audio tour of the former prison.
 You can walk around as long as you like on the island (until the last ferry leaves of course) and explore more about the types of birds breeding here as well as the other buildings.

 What makes the audio tour and a visit to this island so unique are the testimonials of former guards and prisoners of the island.
 You’ll hear them tell about their time at Alcatraz to get a realistic image of how being imprisoned used to be.
 Quite a special experience!